vizdata-s23/hw-04/README.md

     explanatory variables.
 How does this plot compare to the plot you constructed in Exercise 2?
 Does it change any of your conclusions about the data?
 Explain your reasoning.

+5.  **COVID survey - another view.** Create a different visualization of the Likert data for the six survey questions in from the plot in Exercise 2.
+    This should be a single plot visualizing the percentages of each possible answer, with different questions on the y-axis.
+Use an appropriate color scale and alignment.